KatherineMichel/digital-commonplace/makers-and-projects.md

 https://github.com/cschleiden/github-actions-hero | cschleiden/github-actions-hero: 🚧 Interactive tutorial and visualizer for GitHub Actions workflows 🚧

-https://github.com/swinton/SpotHub | swinton/SpotHub: Collaborate on Spotify playlists using Pull Requests, powered by GitHub Actions https://twitter.com/webology/status/1081036346662309888 | ✨ Jeff Triplett ✨ on Twitter: "These are the types of data tools that I live for.
-Commit song info into a repo and push to Spotify. https://t.co/KtOhpAyNyU"

 Brian Douglas
 https://github.com/bdougie/github-actions-continuous-delivery
 https://github.com/bdougie/open-sauced | bdougie/open-sauced: This is a project to manage data to identify your next open source contribution.

 More Example actions
 https://github.com/paulirish/lighthouse-ci-action
+https://github.com/boyney123/github-actions
+https://twitter.com/simonw/status/1199851134564884480
-https://twitter.com/jacobian/status/1192500227078529026 | jacobian on Twitter: "@simonw This was also my first time using Github actions - which are pretty damn sweet!
-I was able to set up CI and automated releases to PyPI in a matter of minutes." / Twitter https://github.com/boyney123/github-actions https://twitter.com/simonw/status/1199851134564884480 https://github.com/thechangelog/nightly | thechangelog/nightly: Changelog Nightly unearths the hottest repos on GitHub before they blow up.
+https://github.com/thechangelog/nightly | thechangelog/nightly: Changelog Nightly unearths the hottest repos on GitHub before they blow up.
 Subscribe for free.
 Keep up.